Who was Franz West?

 Parrhesia (Freedom of Speech), 2012

 West usually shaped paper-mâché into large, belligerently modeled unites that looks loosely like heads.
-For example, his work Parrhesia (Freedom of Speech) from 2012 consists of seven head-like figures mounted with spikes of wooden cartoons, with their animated surfaces and singular profiles depicting a vociferous gathering.
+For example, his work Parrhesia (Freedom of Speech) from 2012 consists of seven head-like figures mounted with spikes of wooden cartoons, with their animated surfaces and singular profiles depicting a noisy gathering.

 This sculpture, Gekröse, 2011, was one of the most notable works shown at Art Basel Unlimited in 2011, last year by Gagosian Gallery.
 It was West’s largest outdoor sculpture and sold for a seven-digit figure a few hours after the opening.